-Liatris – With its spiky, purple blooms, liatris provides fascinating contrast with the oranges, reds and yellow of red hot poker.
+Liatris – With its spiky, purple blooms, liatris provides a fascinating contrast with the oranges, reds, and yellow of the red hot poker.

 Lamb’s ear – If you’re looking for more subtle red hot poker companion plants, try pairing red hot poker with silvery, soft lamb’s ear (Stachys byzantia).

 Baptisia – Also known as false indigo (Baptisia australis), this impressive perennial with spiky blooms and blue-green foliage provides a distinctive contrast with the red hot poker.

 Ornamental grass – You can’t go wrong with nearly any type of ornamental grass.
 All make wonderful red hot poker companion plants.